purplesyringa/site/blog/i-sped-up-serde-json-strings-by-20-percent/index.md

 }
 ```

 If all hex digits are valid, nothing's changed, `n` is still our codepoint.
 Rotation is exactly as efficient as shifts on x86, so no issues performance-wise either.
-But if some hex digit is invalid, it's going to "pollute" `n`, setting it to `0xFFFF`, and the next iterations *will keep yielding `0xFFFF`*.
-Unicode defines `U+FFFF` as a codepoint that does not signify a character, meaning that it's extremely unlikely to be used in realistic data, so we can just branch on `n == 0xFFFF` afterwards and re-verify if we should emit an error or the JSON genuinely contained a `\uFFFF`.
+But if some hex digit is invalid, it's going to "infect" `n`, setting it to `0xFFFF`, and the next iterations *will keep yielding `0xFFFF`*.
+Unicode defines `U+FFFF` as a codepoint that does not signify a character, meaning that it's extremely unlikely to be used in realistic data, so we can just branch on `n == 0xFFFF` afterwards and re-check if we should emit an error or the JSON genuinely contained a `\uFFFF`.
 Isn't that neat?

 ### clueless.jpg